 The sidewalls combine with the air in the tyre, to carry the weight of the vehicle.
 The outside of the sidewall should always be where you find the tyre details including size and specification details.

 Nowadays, the radial or belted tyre has almost completely replaced the cross-ply tyre.
-The materials of the radial tyres inner casing, runs perpendicular to the direction of tyre travel.
-If viewed side on, the materials run radially, hence their name.
-The only problem with this, is that the materials cannot absorb the lateral force when cornering nor the forces when accelerating.
+The materials of the radial tyres inner casing run perpendicular to the direction of tyre travel.
+If viewed side-on, the materials run radially, hence their name.
+The only problem with this is that the materials cannot absorb the lateral force when cornering nor the forces when accelerating.
 To correct this, the materials are supported by another structural material for example steel belts.

 Run Flat Tyres

-Manufactures have now developed tyres & systems that allow a vehicle to continue moving despite there being a loss of pressure in the tyres.
+Manufacturers have now developed tyres & systems that allow a vehicle to continue moving despite there being a loss of pressure in the tyres.
 There are two systems available.
 The reinforced tyre sidewall brands on the market include Bridgestone, Continental, Dunlop, Goodyear, and Pirelli.
 The other is the rubber clip attached to the rim brands using this include Michelin.
-It is however necessary that the run flat tyre must operate in conjunction with any tyre pressure warning systems.
-Although new cars will automatically be provided with the appropriate tyre choice, if car buyers are replacing run flat tyres with aftermarket upgrades, due care must be taken to ensure that they are compatible with your car.
+It is however necessary that the run-flat tyre must operate in conjunction with any tyre pressure warning systems.
+Although new cars will automatically be provided with the appropriate tyre choice, if car buyers are replacing run-flat tyres with aftermarket upgrades, due care must be taken to ensure that they are compatible with your car.

 Winter Tyres/Cold Weather Condition Tyres

 As their name might depict, they are designed to be used all year round.
-This naturally saves you having to change the tyres to suit the time of year.
-The tread of an all-season tyre are more complex than other tyres.
-This is because of the longer block-edge that is used for winter.
-More blades or grooves are apparent in these tyres to ensure improved braking and driving performance, produced by maximising the effect of its edge.
+This naturally saves you from having to change the tyres to suit the time of year.
+The tread of an all-season tyre is more complex than other tyres.
+This is because of the longer block edge that is used for winter.
+More blades or grooves are apparent in these tyres to ensure improved braking and driving performance, produced by maximising the effectiveness of its edge.
 All-season tyre tread designs provide superb all-around traction for various road conditions, whilst still providing even wear and low noise.

-Snow tyres are especially designed to perform better when driving in the snow.
+Snow tyres are specially designed to perform better when driving in the snow.
 They have been designed to replace the standard tyre for the winter months to ensure driving on the snow and ice is safer.
-They have much deeper treads that increase the traction and the rubber used maintains its elasticity in the cold temperatures.
-The deeper treads also work to displace higher volumes of snow, sleet and ice then an tyre would do with fewer and more shallow tread.
-The performance is much better on various road conditions, including sleet, mud, ice, and even road flooding.
+They have much deeper treads that increase the traction and the rubber used maintains its elasticity in cold temperatures.
+The deeper treads also work to displace higher volumes of snow, sleet and ice than a tyre would do with fewer and more shallow tread.
+The performance is much better in various road conditions, including sleet, mud, ice, and even road flooding.

 4wd tyres are produced for high performance on 4x4 vehicles, they will often be made for driving off-road too.
-Today many vehicles are built with four wheel drive capability, 4wd (4 wheel drive) is no longer the sole domain of Land Rover Discovery and Toyota Land Cruiser.
-Modern saloon cars like the Mitsubishi Evo and Subaru’s WRX also have four wheel drive systems which can be engaged either permanently or in the case of the Subaru Forester 4wd can be engaged and disengaged as dictated by driving conditions.
+Today many vehicles are built with four-wheel drive capability, 4wd (4 wheel drive) is no longer the sole domain of Land Rover Discovery and Toyota Land Cruiser.
+Modern saloon cars like the Mitsubishi Evo and Subaru’s WRX also have four-wheel drive systems that can be engaged either permanently or in the case of the Subaru, Forester 4wd can be engaged and disengaged as dictated by driving conditions.
 This means that standard road cars can now also be fitted with specially designed tyres specifically suited to their road cars.
 Gone are the days where 4wd’s are only used by the military and emergency vehicles.